klavdiiaN/disco/server/README.md

 ### Writing your own tests

 Server tests live in the `server/tests/` folder.
 All files ending with the `.spec.ts` extension written in this folder will be run as tests.
-To see an example of how to write your own tests have a look at `tests/example.spec.ts`.
-You can use this as a starting template for your own tests!
+Simply write a new `your_own_test.spec.ts` file to include it in the testing pipeline.

 ### Testing the servers before deploying